 How Connected Assets Will Change the Service Industry

-For example, a broken asset sending alarm calls and communicating directly with the technician is much more accurate than people trying to describe what’s wrong over the phone.
-Many times, these product users may not be “technical” so the level of information that can be gathered is limited.
+For example, a broken asset sending alarm calls and communicating directly with the technician is typically much more accurate than an individual trying to describe what is wrong over the phone.
+Many times, these product users may not be “technical,” so the level of information that can be gathered is limited.

-One of the keys to understanding what’s happening with assets is what happens after you decide to send a technician.
+One of the keys to understanding what is happening with assets occurs after you decide to send a technician.
 The technician may need spare parts and a more accurate understanding of the symptoms to increase the likelihood of arriving on-site with the right parts.
-If the problem isn’t described accurately, the technician often makes 2 visits.
+If the problem is not described accurately, the technician may have to make two visits.
 First to diagnose the problem, then to show up with the right parts.
-If you can avoid return visits, that’s another big change in the service industry.
+If you can avoid return visits, that is another big change in the service industry.

 Another aspect of avoiding return visits is receiving “feedback” from the assets that the work has been completed successfully.
 For example, if an asset is fixed at the edge of a utility network with a branch of 10 houses, the work completed on one house might have disconnected another house.
 With connected assets, you could get information that all 10 houses are operating which indicates to the technician that the work has been finished and no other problems have been created.
 This feedback from the connected asset lets the technician know it’s OK to leave the site.

 While communicating directly with assets is important, most assets are still unconnected.
 For example, connected assets are an opportunity for medical device manufacturers.
 Imaging machines are sophisticated equipment connected to the internet.
-Typically, if something is wrong with the imaging machine, there’s not much information that people on-site can tell you.
-But what if those imaging machines could send a lot information about their own health back to the manufacturer?
+Typically, if something is wrong with the imaging machine, there is not much information that people on-site can tell you.
+What if, instead, those imaging machines could send a lot information about their own health back to the manufacturer?

 Part of the service process is about how work is initiated.
-If assets aren’t connected, work is initiated by a plan in place (such as a preventative maintenance plan) or by a service request.
+If assets are not connected, work is initiated by a plan in place—such as a preventative maintenance plan—or by a service request.
 If assets are connected, work is initiated in a different way.
-For example, our solution can interface with a system that’s already collecting and analyzing information about the assets, or our solution can conduct the analysis and make smart decisions based on that data.
+For example, our solution can interface with a system that is already collecting and analyzing information about the assets or can conduct the analysis and make smart decisions based on that data.

-- Control settings remotely.
-Once assets are connected, you can gain information about what’s happening to the asset remotely and control settings remotely.
+Once assets are connected, you can gain information about what is happening to the asset remotely and control settings remotely.
 If something goes wrong, there are things that can be done before sending someone on-site.
-For example, if there’s a problem with a refrigeration unit’s temperature cycle, it could be that the refrigeration unit’s door has been left open.
-So, you don’t need to send a technician to close the door.
-You can notify an employee on-site that the door needs to be closed.
-Just because something’s wrong, doesn’t mean you need to send someone on-site immediately.
-You can triage the problem to find out what’s wrong.
-You could ask someone on-site to investigate the problem or remotely solve the problem by changing the settings for that asset.
-If the problem can’t be resolved easily, then you can make the decision to send someone to fix the problem.
+For example, if there a problem with a refrigeration unit’s temperature cycle, it could be that the refrigeration unit’s door has been left open.
+You do not need to send a technician to close the door, as an employee on-site can be notified that the door needs to be closed.
+Just because something is wrong, does not mean you need to send someone on-site immediately.
+You can also triage the problem to find out what is wrong and ask someone on-site to investigate the problem or remotely solve the problem by changing the settings for that asset.
+If the problem cannot be resolved easily, then you can make the decision to send someone to fix the problem.

-- Predict failures.
 More than just a condition-based maintenance plan, by measuring different elements of performance, you can start to predict when the next failure is likely to happen.
 The ability to predict failures is a big change in the service industry.
-Previously, a refrigeration unit would break down, and you’re in emergency mode.
-In an emergency, it’s more difficult to communicate accurate information and make smart decisions.
+Previously, if a refrigeration unit would break down, you are in emergency mode.
+In an emergency, it is more difficult to communicate accurate information and make smart decisions.

 Depending on the industry, connected assets can contribute to customer expectations and can affect how contracts are set.
 Previously, when customers bought a product and something went wrong, they paid someone to fix it.
 Then, customers started paying monthly for service instead of per transaction.
-You promise you’ll be there for your customers when something goes wrong, and customers are guaranteeing there’ll be work for your service organization.
+You promise you will be there for your customers when something goes wrong, and customers are guaranteeing there will be work for your service organization.

 With many products becoming commoditized, companies are trying to differentiate via service.
-But, the next step for customers is buying uptime instead of service.
-Customers aren’t buying products just for the sake of it, they’re buying the hours that the products are functioning and useful.
+The next step for customers is buying uptime instead of service.
+Customers are not buying products just for the sake of it, they are buying the hours that the products are functioning and useful.
 Today, service contracts are reactive—after something is broken.
-Uptime is proactive—avoiding a situation where an asset breaks.
+Uptime is proactive—avoiding a situation where an asset can.